-- Remember to use any strong cleaners in well-ventilated areas, and open your windows to enjoy the fresh air if the weather permits.
+- Remember to use any strong cleaners in well-ventilated areas, and open your windows to enjoy the fresh air, if the weather permits.

 - Crank up the tunes or break out an audio book to keep things interesting.

-- Save trees by using microfibre cloths instead of disposable paper towels.
+- Save trees by using micro-fibre cloths instead of disposable paper towels.
 If you’ve got any old cotton clothes you’ve cleared out of your wardrobe, these can be shredded for rags too.

 Some of these filters will just need a quick clean, but if they’re damaged or need replacing, they’re an easy and relatively inexpensive fix.
 Check out the eSpares Advice Centre if you need some tips on cleaning or replacing your filters.

-A smelly oven with caked-on grease can be an intimidating prospect.
+- A smelly oven with caked-on grease can be an intimidating prospect.
 Luckily an oven cleaner will help dissolve grease and burnt food without harmful fumes.
 If you need advice on how to clean your cooker or ceramic hob, we've got Advice Centre articles to help.

 - Is your dishwasher up to the task of a big spring clean?
 Using a dishwasher cleaner on an empty dishwasher cycle can help cleanse and sanitise the hard to reach internal dishwasher parts.

 Microwaves can quickly become a disaster zone of food spills and caked-on stains.
 To freshen up your microwave, try cutting a fresh lemon in half and putting the pieces into a microwave-safe bowl.
-Cover the lemons with water, then cook on high in your microwave for two to three minutes.
+Cover the lemons with water and then cook on high in your microwave for two to three minutes.
 The steam will soften hardened food and the lemon scent doesn’t hurt either.
 For more determined muck, try a dedicated microwave cleaner.

 - Spruce up your kitchen bin with a quick wipe-down using disinfectant spray, and follow with a sprinkle of baking soda to avoid unseemly odours.

 - Spring is a good time to go through your wardrobe and get winter clothes cleaned and packed away.
 Offload any extras you don’t wear to charity shops, where they will find appreciative homes.

 - Carpets accumulate dust and dirt over time, especially in areas you don’t get to very often.
 Shift your furniture around a bit before you vacuum to make sure dirt isn’t building up.

 - Give your carpet a good once over and remove any stains using a spot cleaner or pre-treatment.
-For helpful hints on getting your carpet spotless, see our Advice Centre article Carpet Stains and How to Treat Them.
+For helpful hints on getting your carpet spotless, see our article “Carpet Stains and How to Treat Them” for more advice.